subasgit/backdoorfinder/README.md

 lot of CPU

 ### Check network traffic read and written by the process

 function: check_network_traffic

 This function could be used by any main functions to parse the network traffic used by specific process.
 Any process which is actively sending traffic out or receiving traffic can be identified with this function.
 This function can be used only if endpoint is mac.

-### Add configuration parameters like apikey and file paths
+### Add configuration parameters like apikey, file paths and OS type

 File : Configure.py